 Shared web hosting is simply when one server hosts multiple customers.
 This is the most common and cost effective option for web hosting, and something we excel at truth be told.
 Our shared web hosting servers are configured for maximum security and performance relative to the number of customers, and types of websites, being hosted.
 In other words, there’s no need to give any thought to the other websites on the same server as you; we’ve got all that handled.

 The first step to login to your cPanel is visiting yourdomain.com/cpanel.
 When you visit this page, you should be prompted for your cPanel username and password.
-You have recieved this information in your Account information email as soon as you signup and your account activated.
-If you have not yet recieved plaese contact support, if you can not access to yourdomain.com/cpanel, usually it is due to your domain name just being registered / or not pointed to our servers, or you’re not using an internet connection, Use your temporary cPanel url, which you have received by Account information email.
+You have received this information in your Account information email as soon as you signup and your account activated.
+If you have not yet received plaese contact support, if you can not access to yourdomain.com/cpanel, usually it is due to your domain name just being registered / or not pointed to our servers, or you’re not using an internet connection, Use your temporary cPanel url, which you have received by Account information email.

 The primary difference between shared hosting vs cloud hosting is that on cloud hosting the website files actually exist on multiple servers, these servers themselves are also shared so it’s kinda-sorta like having multiple, duplicate shared hosting accounts.
 The reason is that with shared hosting if the one server goes down, the websites become unavailable, but with cloud hosting if one server goes down then the other cloud servers ensure that the websites remain available online.